 Save As PDF is being released out of beta (for Outlook 2013 that is, it’s been available for Outlook 2007 and Outlook 2010 for several years now).
-The add-in converts email to PDF without the need of a PDF print driver.
+The Safe As PDF Outlook add-in converts email to PDF without the need of a PDF print driver.
 It first converts the email, then its attachments – including Word docx files, Excel xlsx and csv files, Powerpoint pptx files, GIFs, JPGs, TIF, BMP, PNG, TXT, XML, and even ZIP files (a complete list of all the file types that can be converted into PDF is below).
 If there are attachments that are themselves emails, it converts those emails into PDF, then works on the attachments of those embedded emails.

 Also three new features have been added.
 The first feature is the ability to always include the attachments in PDF raw format.
 PDF raw format means that any attachments show up as a paperclip at the bottom of the PDF file, and can be clicked on to open them.
 To make room for these features, there is a new Exceptions tab where all the decisions about what to do with an email that has an attachment that cannot convert to PDF format are made.
 In previous versions, the ability to include the attachments in raw format was there but it only became active if the add-in could not convert (we’re talking about say, an AutoCAD® drawing, or some other proprietary formats).
 When that happened, the email attachment showed up as a paperclip at the bottom of the PDF and could be clicked on, just like in the email itself.
 Some customers requested this ability to always save the attachments in this way rather than transcribe the attachment into the PDF.